(Un)likelihood Training for Interpretable Embedding: Experiments

-We investigate the effect of unlikelihood loss (UL) for concept, embedding and fusion search on TRECVid AVS datasets.
+We investigate the effect of the proposed unlikelihood loss (UL) for concept-based, embedding, and fusion searches in comparison to the conference version \cite{dual_task} (-UL) on TRECVid AVS datasets.
 The results are listed in Table \ref{Tab:VT_UL_VT}.
-The performance gain due to UL is apparent across different search modes in most years of the query sets.
-Among the 115 queries involving at least one exclusive concept, the average gain is +587\% and +17\% for concept and embedding search, respectively.
-For the remaining queries without exclusive concept, ITV with UL also receives a gain of +33\% and +12\%.
+The performance gains due to UL are apparent across different search modes in most years of the query sets.
+Among the 115 queries involving at least one exclusive concept, the average gains are +587\% and +17\% for concept-based and embedding searches, respectively.
+For the remaining queries without exclusive concept, ITV with the proposed UL also receives gains of +33\% and +12\%.
 Overall, fusion search attains the best performance consistently across all the query sets.
-Randomization test \cite{randomization_test} shows that the differences between UL and without UL in all three search modes are significant at the level of p-value $\leq 0.05$.
+Randomization test \cite{randomization_test} shows that the differences between the UL and without UL in all three search modes are significant at the level of p-value $\leq 0.05$.
+To show the importance of considering context when applying penalty to an exclusive concept, we also compare the performance of unlikelihood training using Eq. (\ref{eq:oriUL}) and Eq. (\ref{eq:unlikelihood}), denoted as $\widehat{UL}$ and UL in Table \ref{Tab:VT_UL_VT}, respectively.
+The result shows the significance of adding the term (1-$g_t$) to enable selective matching of exclusive concepts in Eq. (\ref{eq:unlikelihood}).
+Without the term (1-$g_t$), the unlikelihood objective does not contribute (and even slightly degrades the performance of likelihood training sometimes) in most of the TRECVid AVS query sets.

-The success of UL can be attributed to the higher quality in interpreting query and video embeddings.
-Consistent improvements are noted for both concept and embedding searches in 84 out of 160 queries.
-For example, in query-634 \textit{Find shots of a woman and a little boy both visible during daytime}, concept (embedding) based search attains a performance boost of 686\% (167\%) due to the introduction of new query terms ({\em toddler} and {\em mom}) and removal of exclusive terms ({\em man}, {\em girl}, {\em daughter}, {\em big}, {\em dark}, {\em large}).
+The success of the proposed UL can be attributed to the higher quality in interpreting query and video embeddings.
+Consistent improvements are noted for both concept and embedding searches in 84 out of 160 queries in the comparison of ITV with and without UL.
+For example, in query-634 \textit{Find shots of a woman and a little boy both visible during daytime}, concept (embedding) based search attains a performance boost of 686\% (167\%) due to the introduction of new query terms ({\em toddler} and {\em mom}) and the removal of exclusive terms ({\em man}, {\em girl}, {\em daughter}, {\em big}, {\em dark}, {\em large}).
 Nevertheless, the degree of improvement varies across different search modes.
 For example, UL introduces a new term {\em computer} to query-570 {\em Find shots of a projection screen}.
-The performance of concept-based search is improved from 0.048 to 0.212, while embedding-based search only attains a slight improvement from 0.001 to 0.059.
+The performance of concept-based search is improved from 0.048 to 0.212 while embedding search only attains a slight improvement from 0.001 to 0.059.